 Co-operative learning results: All members benefit from each other, they know that they have the same goal of understanding the topic or subject, they know that one person’s performance is as a result of their teamwork.
 They feel good when a team member is praised for doing well.

 Each subject has several topics.
 The games allow students to use knowledge and information to find out the meaning openly.
 For instance, you can use role plays for teaching social studies and civic education.
-For sciences, let your students do research on topics.
-This way you allow them to find real-world theories themselves.
+For sciences, let your students research topics.
+This way, you allow them to find real-world theories themselves.

 There are several internet and computer activities that present students’ chances to encounter multimedia learning of subjects like Mathematics and Sciences.
 These activities comprise media literacy and computer design projects.

 Common in secondary education, career skills activities serve as a medium to groom students for the world of work.
-Find time for career skills games during the normal school day.
+Find time for career skills games during the regular school day.

 After high school, a person’s realization solely depends on their ability to work with other people.
 Collaboration games nurture and promote skills such as communication skills, tolerance, and teamwork.
-These activities are non-studious in nature, communicating, and gratifying.
+These activities are non-studious, communicating, and gratifying.